plenoptic-org/plenoptic/docs/index.rst

-- `Metamers <tutorials/06_Metamer.nblink>`_: given a model and a reference image, stochastically generate a new image whose model representation is identical to that of the reference image (from the literature on Trichromacy, a ``metamer'').
+- `Metamers <tutorials/06_Metamer.nblink>`_: given a model and a reference image, stochastically generate a new image whose model representation is identical to that of the reference image (a ``metamer'', as originally defined in the literature on Trichromacy).
-  This method makes explicit those features that the model disregards.
+  This method makes explicit those features that the model retains/discards.

   - Example papers: [Portilla2000]_, [Freeman2011]_, [Deza2019]_,
-    [Feather2019]_, [Wallis2019]_
+    [Feather2019]_, [Wallis2019]_, [Ziemba2021]_
-- `Eigendistortions <tutorials/02_Eigendistortions.nblink>`_: given a model and a reference image, compute the image perturbations that produce the smallest/largest change (Euclidean distance) in the model response space.
+- `Eigendistortions <tutorials/02_Eigendistortions.nblink>`_: given a model and a reference image, compute the image perturbations that produce the smallest/largest change in the model response space.
 These are the image changes to which the model is least/most sensitive, respectively.

   - Example papers: [Berardino2017]_
 - `Geodesics <tutorials/05_Geodesics.nblink>`_: given a model and two images, synthesize a sequence of images that lie on the shortest ("geodesic") path in the model's representation space.
-This method visualizes the larger-scale geometric properties of model representation (in contrast with the local properties captured by the eigendistortions).
+This method allows examination of the larger-scale geometric properties of model representation (as opposed to the local properties captured by the eigendistortions).

   - Example papers: [Henaff2016]_, [Henaff2020]_
 - `Maximal differentiation (MAD) competition
-  <tutorials/07_MAD_Competition.nblink>`_: given two models that measure distance
+  <tutorials/07_MAD_Competition.nblink>`_: given a reference image and two models that measure distance
-  between images, and a reference image, generate pairs of images that optimally differentiate the models.
+  between images, generate pairs of images that optimally differentiate the models.
 Specifically, synthesize a pair of images that are equi-distant from the reference image according to model-1, but maximally/minimally distant according to model-2.
 Synthesize a second pair with the roles of the two models reversed.
 This method allows